Repairs

 What are we doing to reduce wait times?

 We are working hard to reduce our waiting times so that we can provide you with a better service.
-We have some challenges to overcome but here’s what we’re doing to shorten the wait time:

 How to report a repair